-But could there be something more than this way of understanding the world and universe?
+But could there be something more or different than this way of understanding the world and universe?
 These following insightful passages may suggest ‘something more’ indeed, but that is only if you’re open to that possibility.

 If the doors of perception were cleansed everything would appear to man as it is, infinite.